Bedford Divorce Lawyer

 Post-divorce alimony is money that is paid to a former spouse as a result of an agreement between the spouses.
 Alimony is enforced under contract law principles.
 Alimony is also relatively uncommon, but there are cases where one spouse may agree to pay alimony for a limited time.

 Texas courts must divide community property in a just and right manner.
 Property possessed by either spouse during the marriage is presumed to be community property.
 Some spouses are concerned that their spouse will take everything.
 Rest assured this scenario is very uncommon in Texas.
-An experienced attorney will help you understand the likely outcome of your property division case.
-It helps to have an attorney on your side who is compassionate and understands your needs as a client.
+An experienced divorce attorney will help you understand the likely outcome of your property division case.
+It helps to have a divorce attorney on your side who is compassionate and understands your needs as a client.

 "Janine listened to all of my concerns and answered all of my questions."Elizabeth N.